Nsikan-Dev/nsikan-ci-cd-pipeline/README.md

 ![locustStart](locust_start.png)

 * enter values for total users and spawn rate, then click "Start Swarming".
-You should see the performance summary below, and will update continuously, as the tests run:
+You should see the performance summary below, and it will update continuously, as the tests run:

 ![locustSummary](locust_summary.png)